ScotGovAnalysis/R-user-day-talks/README.md

 3. Copy the `agenda.qmd` file from the previous R user day to the new event folder and update dates and content as required.

-4. Add a new extry to `index.qmd` to link to the agenda for the new event.
+4. Add a new entry to `index.qmd` to link to the agenda for the new event.

-5. Remember to render any new or updated `qmd` files before pushing to GitHub as the `html` files are what appear on the GitHub pages site.